- Biological Inventions

 3.2 Response to office action regarding international application – Point 41.6.d

-In cases where, the Madrid application is rejected by NOIP, the applicant, through the amended circular has a three-month period to respond to the provisional refusal by NOIP, and then 90 days to appeal the decision on refusal, whereas, the old practice only provided fro a period of 90 days to appeal such rejection by NOIP.
-Thereby, providing a higher chance for Madrid applicants to overcome a refusal than for national marks.
+In cases where the Madrid application is rejected by NOIP, the applicant, through the amended circular has a three-month period to respond to the provisional refusal by NOIP, and then 90 days to appeal the decision on refusal, whereas, the old practice only provided for a period of 90 days to appeal such rejection by NOIP.
+Thereby, providing a higher chance for Madrid applicants to overcome a refusal than for national parks.

 3.3 There are few other amendments related to Trademarks such as:

-- Organizations entitled to register certification marks and collective marks: Point 37.5a and 37.5b : The modified circular expressly clarifies the type of organizations that can register collective marks, which was not mentioned in the earlier circulars.
+- Organizations entitled to register certification marks and collective marks: Point 37.5a and 37.5b: The modified circular expressly clarify the type of organizations that can register collective marks, which was not mentioned in the earlier circulars.

-4. Key changes related to examination of Designs
+4. Key changes related to the examination of Designs